 Although the difference is subtle, certain metals take on a slightly different hue when set against different skin tones.
 If you’re interested in purchasing a platinum engagement ring, it makes sense to first see what the ring will look like on the hand of the wearer.

 Platinum diamond rings are the perfect pairing of precious metal and eye-catching stone.
 But before you finalize your choice of diamond, consider first where the diamond comes from.
-Diamonds that are mined from the ground have a significant negative impact on the environment and create many tonnes of mineral waste.
+Diamonds mined from the ground have a significant negative impact on the environment and create many tons of mineral waste.
 Additionally, these diamonds are often illegally traded and used to fund conflict in certain parts of the world.

 Alternatively, lab-grown diamonds create no lasting environmental impact, are never used to support violence, and cost less than traditional diamonds.
 Lab-grown diamonds are ethically sourced.
 Best of all, these lab-created diamonds are physically and visually identical to mined diamonds.
 So, consider going with the ethical choice when you’re shopping for a diamond for your platinum engagement ring.